Lattice Simulations of Inflation: Results of the simulation

 In the right panel of \cref{fig:finalPS} we show the power spectrum from the simulation computed interpreting $k_{\rm eff}$ as physical modes and we compare it to the theoretical prediction of \cref{eq:thprediction}.
 From these plots we see that only in this case we are able to reproduce with precision the nearly scale-invariant spectrum of single-field inflation.
 Note that interpreting $k_{\rm eff}$ as the physical modes will also reduce the resolution in Fourier space, that is computed from \cref{eq:effmax} and it is given by $k_{\text{eff,max}}\simeq 53.50H_{\rm in}$.
+In \cref{app:diff} we also consider results of simulations with different stencils for the discrete Laplacian and compare the corresponding effective momenta.

 In \cref{fig:ps} we show the evolution of the power spectrum during the simulation, plotted at different times as a function of physical modes and going from the early-time Bunch-Davies state to the final scale-invariant state.